lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

   will be 30% of the initial dataset size.
 You can also specify the exact number of remaining images by setting **n_samples** to an integer value.

-You can also use the stopping condition **min_distance**.
-This allows you specify a minimum distance of the normalized embeddings you want to keep in the Final dataset.
+  This allows you to specify the minimum allowed distance between two image embeddings in the output dataset.
+After normalizing the input embeddings to unit length, this value should be between 0 and 2.
 This is often a more convenient method when working with different data sources and trying to combine them in a balanced way.

-- **stopping_condition.min_distance=0.2** would remove all samples which are closer than 0.2.
+- **stopping_condition.min_distance=0.2** would remove all samples which are closer to each other than 0.2.

 Train a Self-Supervised Model